Your Dedicated Workers’ Comp Attorneys

 Why can’t you sue your employer in NY?

-In New York, the workers’ compensation system is designed to be an exclusive remedy for employees who suffer work-related injuries or illnesses, meaning that in most instances, you cannot sue your employer for damages.
+The workers’ compensation system is designed to be an exclusive remedy for employees who suffer work-related injuries or illnesses, meaning that in most instances, you cannot sue your employer for damages.
 This arrangement is part of a trade-off: workers receive guaranteed, no-fault benefits for on-the-job injuries, but in return, they give up the right to sue their employer in civil court for those injuries.
 There are some exceptions to this rule, such as instances of intentional harm caused by the employer, or cases where the employer has failed to secure the required workers’ compensation insurance.
 However, these exceptions are relatively rare.
 The workers’ compensation system aims to provide a more straightforward, less adversarial means of resolving workplace injury claims, benefiting both the employee and the employer.

 Hurwitz, Whitcher & Molloy, NY Workers’ Comp Lawyer